redtexts/texts/wildcat_1980s_capitalism_destruction.md

 the revolution itself will inevitably be a bloody affair.
 Even the limited struggles of today, for very modest demands, provoke a violent response from the ruling class.
-But this is only a foretaste of the ferocious violence which the ruling class is already preparing to use against a future revolutionary struggle.
+But this is only a foretaste of the ferocious violence which the ruling class is **already preparing** to use against a future revolutionary struggle.
 At all times -- before, during and for as long as is necessary after the revolution -- the working class must be prepared to use whatever violence is necessary to drive its struggle forward and seal its victory.

 To those who deplore the need for bloodshed, we reply: there is no alternative.
-Nevertheless, the experience of past mass struggle suggests that, at its highest points, the movement tends to acquire an irresistible force which simply cannot be opposed.
+Nevertheless, the experience of past mass struggle suggests that, at its highest points, the movement tends to acquire an irresistible force which simply **cannot** be opposed.
 The stronger, the better organised we are, the less actual violence will be necessary.

 ### E. The Transformation of Society

-The organisation of communist society will be based or the collective 'administration of things', not on the political power of a ruling minority over the majority.
-The State, which throughout history has been the organisation of ruling class power, will have been abolished.
+The organisation of communist society will be based or the collective 'administration of things', not on the political power of a ruling minority over the majority. **The State**, which throughout history has been the organisation of ruling class power, **will have been abolished**.

-The struggle of the working class, as a class, to seize power is, at the same time, a struggle to transform society towards communism.
+The struggle of the working class, **as a class**, to seize power is, **at the same time**, a struggle to transform society towards communism.
 This struggle continues after the seizure of power.
 It takes place on many different levels.

 It is a struggle to spread the revolution to all parts of the world, to remove pockets of resistance.
 To guard against sabotage, and to destroy